-Your business has been up and running for a year or 2, and you have a list of placements where you would like to make capital investments.
-Or you are a long time business owner deciding to expand into different markets; you’re even thinking about exports.
+Your business has been up and running for a year or two, and you have a list of places where you would like to make capital investments.
+Or you are a long-time business owner deciding to expand into different markets –you’re even thinking about exports.
 Or you are a brand new business owner, just getting started.

-Whatever your situation, you are probably thinking about how to best finance your business, beyond committing personal funds.
-(It is good to keep in mind, though, that using personal funds is considered a key indicator of the owner’s seriousness about the business.
+Whatever your situation, you are probably thinking about how to best finance your business beyond committing personal funds.
+(It is good to keep in mind that using personal funds is considered a key indicator of your seriousness about the business.
 Risking personal money gives confidence to others investing in the business.)

 Recent Regulations and Resources

 Understand Your Financing Options